 - Maintenance and repair of traffic signals at intersections of U.S. 1 and County roads

-- Maintenance and Repair of Street Lights on U.S. 1
+- Maintenance and repair of street lights along U.S. 1

 Roads and Bridges

 Roads and Bridges operate from locations in Key West and Key Largo.
-We maintain 27 County bridges, approximately 312 miles of County roads and rights of way, and the County’s pedestrian/bike paths.
+The department maintains 27 County bridges, approximately 312 miles of County roads and rights of way, and the County’s pedestrian and bike paths.

 Routine maintenance includes trimming trees, mowing rights of way, street sweeping, striping, signage, shoulder work, and repairing potholes.

 Roads and Bridges responsibilities include:

 - Cleaning up after storms

 U.S. 1 and its rights of way are under the purview of the Florida Department of Transportation (FDOT).